This is Auntie Kinana’s recipe and that’s what makes it extra special. 💛

-At its heart, it’s a semolina cake soaked in sugar syrup, usually topped with almonds and coconut for that signature look.
-Growing up, this was one of the most nostalgic treats my mom would prepare whenever friends and family gathered.
-It’s wonderfully easy to make, irresistibly tasty, and always guaranteed to please everyone.
+At its heart, it’s a soft semolina cake soaked in sweet syrup, usually topped with almonds and coconut for that classic finish.
+Growing up in Damascus, this was one of those nostalgic treats that always appeared when family or friends came over and now, thanks to Auntie Kinana, it’s part of our kitchen too.

 Ingredients